omnilaboratory/obd/README.md

 [GIN-debug] GET    /ws                       --> LightningOnOmni/routers.wsClientConnect (3 handlers)
 ```
-Then the service is running.
+Then the daemon is running.
 We are going to use WebSocket online testing tools to test our lightning commands.

 ## Step 4: Test channel operations using Websocket